 \subsubsection{Type Preserving Procedures}

-\secL{TPP} For global mitigation (\secR{GM}) we focus on type preserving variant generation procedures (TPP, akin to \citeRef{Mari2021} but extended to more general noise models).
-These procedures result in noisy gate variants with channels of the same type (see \secR{characterisation}) as the original channel.
+\secL{TPP} For global mitigation (\secR{GM}) we focus on type preserving variant-generation procedures (TPP, akin to \citeRef{Mari2021} but extended to more general noise models).
+These procedures result in noisy gate variants with error channels of the same type (see \secR{characterisation}) as the original channel.
 This means we can use the same form of model (see \secR{noiseModelling}) for the amplified channel as for the original channel, which simplifies the mitigation procedure (see \secR{GlobalMitigation}).
 This means we require:

 with \(\eStochi{i}\ne \eStoch\) or \(\eAnglei{i}\ne \eAngle\) for stochastic noise and rotational errors, respectively.
-The restrictions on the channels imposed by the requirement for type preservation will vary depending on the variant generation procedures one has access to and the noise channels that need mitigating.
-The hidden inverse procedure should be a TPP if it is implementable (\ie if it is possible to reverse the sign of coherent error channels, see \secR{HI}).
-The use of custom channels (\ie placing a single tailoring noise channel after the noisy gate of the same type\footnote{If we permit custom (tailoring) channels of more general types, \ie not necessarily of the same type as the noise channel they are tailoring, or we permit the use of multiple sequential custom channels, then the use of custom channels is a TPP for more general noise models.} as the original noise channel) is a TPP for rotational errors (\secR{RE}); and also for stochastic noise (\secR{SN}), provided that the channel is closed (\secR{closure}).
-For identity insertion to be a TPP, we have the same requirements as for custom channels but we also require that the noise channels of the noisy gates commute with the noise-free components of the noisy gates.
-There are other variant production techniques that we do not explicitly consider here, \eg the tuning of Hamiltonian parameters (or pulse stretching, see \citeRefs{Temme2017,Kandala2019,Kim2023}), and these will have different requirements to be TPPs.
+The restrictions on the channels imposed by the requirement for type preservation will vary depending on the variant-generation procedures one has access to and the error channels that need mitigating.
+The hidden-inverse procedure should be a TPP if it is implementable (\ie if it is possible to reverse the sign of coherent error channels, see \secR{HI}).
+The use of custom channels (\ie placing a single tailoring error channel after the noisy gate of the same type\footnote{If we permit custom (tailoring) channels of more general types, \ie not necessarily of the same type as the error channel they are tailoring, or we permit the use of multiple sequential custom channels, then the use of custom channels is a TPP for more general noise models.} as the original error channel) is a TPP for rotational errors (\secR{RE}); and also for stochastic noise (\secR{SN}), provided that the channel is closed (\secR{closure}).
+For identity insertion to be a TPP, we have the same requirements as for custom channels but we also require that the error channels of the noisy gates commute with the noise-free components of the noisy gates.
+There are other variant-generation procedures that we do not explicitly consider here, \eg the tuning of Hamiltonian parameters (or pulse stretching, see \citeRefs{Temme2017,Kandala2019,Kim2023}), and these will have different requirements to be TPPs.